Variable storage and scope

-Local variables are recognized only in the function or macro where they are declared.
+Local variables exist only in the function or macro where they are declared.
 You cannot simply access a variable declared in one function from another function.
-You can use the same variable name in different functions but it will not refer to the same variable.
+You can use the same variable name in different functions but it will not be the same variable.

 Declaration example: